flytbase/flytdocs/source/docs/FlytOS/Developers/FlytSim/FlytSimInstallationGuide.rst

    $ sudo apt -f -y install

-.. caution:: You must :ref:`activate your device<activate_flytsim>`, without which critical APIs would not function.
+.. caution:: You must :ref:`activate your device<activate_flytsim>`, without which critical APIs will not function.

 .. _activate_flytsim: